Introduction#

 For a deeper dive into the theory and practice of geostatistics follow the links at the top of each chapter to my recorded YouTube lectures.

-Just in case you are interested, my YouTube channel includes 3 complete courses:
+In case you are interested, my YouTube channel includes 3 complete courses:

 1. Data Analytics and Geostatistics Course [Pyr24a]